 - 1. A broad, analytical, and integrated understanding of business and management in a range of contexts - 2.
-Detailed knowledge and skill set associated with working in and managing business, people and teams in a range of sectors. - 3.
+Detailed knowledge and a skill set associated with working in business and managing people and teams in a range of sectors. - 3.
 Knowledge, skills and behaviours associated with employability and career progression to management level. - 4.
-An understanding of impact, ethical and sustainable business practices - 5.
-A commitment to continual learning and development within a business environment - 6.
-Confidence in dealing with the digital world and its impact on business, adapting to the opportunity's new digital tools and technologies offer, and managing threats or challenges digital may present.
+An understanding of ethical and sustainable business practices and their impact - 5.
+A commitment to continual learning and development within a business environment Confidence in dealing with the digital world and its impact on business, adapting to the opportunity's new digital tools and technologies offer, and managing threats or challenges digital may present.